-Talk to your GP or pharmacist about different ways to stop smoking.

-Try using a date or event as motivation for stopping.
-For example, you could make it a new year's resolution.

-Consider using a less harmful nicotine product such as e-cigarettes (vaping), lozenges, patches, mouth and nasal sprays, or gum.

-Try using NHS Smokefree support services, which include a helpline, app and local support services (see 'Other useful organisations' on page 50).
+- Talk to your GP or pharmacist about different ways to stop smoking. - Try using a date or event as motivation for stopping.
+For example, you could make it a New Year's resolution. - Consider using a less harmful nicotine product such as e-cigarettes (vaping), lozenges, patches, mouth and nasal sprays, or gum. - Try using the NHS Quit smoking service, which includes a helpline, app and local support services (see 'Other useful organisations' on page 40).

+Drink less alcohol